-When I was growing up I would see my parents and aunts and uncles all with salary slips and on there would be deductions for funeral policies, death cover, insurance, retirement.
-I'm sure some of y'all know.
+When I was growing up I'd see my parents, aunts and uncles all with salary slips, and on these slips were deductions for funeral policies, death cover, insurance and retirement.

-It took me years to understand that these were actually investments and this was their portfolio and was because it didn’t make them less broke or lead to financial freedom.
+It took me years to understand that these were actually investments and this was their portfolio.

 What was the deal with that?

-So before you even start investing and creating a portfolio here are some questions to ask yourself is:
+Before you start investing and creating a portfolio here are some questions to ask yourself:

 On the other hand if you will need lots of money in 3 years - then maybe endowments are not for you.
 Maybe your portfolio should be more liquid and more risky (easy to buy and sell)?

-2. What risk do you want take on?
+2. how much risk do you want take on?

-Everyone has a different risk appetite and that risk appetite is also tied to your level patience as an investor.
+Everyone has a different risk appetite and that risk appetite is tied to your level of patience as an investor.